xlucn/fontpreview-ueberzug/README.md

 ```
 Usage: fontpreview-ueberzug [-h] [-s FONT_SIZE] [-b BG_COLOR] [-f FG_COLOR] [-t PREVIEW_TEXT]

-Options:
-   -h show help message
-   -s font size
-   -b background color
-   -f foreground color
-   -t preview text
 ```

 ### Tips

-To merge the preview image into the terminal, set background color the same as that of the terminal emulator, this is not by default.
+- To merge the preview image into the terminal, set background color the same as that of the terminal emulator, this is not by default.

-To show ligatures, you can use the following or any other text which contains ligature combination:
+- To show ligatures, you can use the following or any other text which contains ligature combination:
 ```
 FONTPREVIEW_PREVIEW_TEXT="ABCDEFGHIJKLM\nNOPQRSTUVWXYZ\nabcdefghijklm\nnopqrstuvwxyz\n1234567890\n<!-- != == ->\n-| #[ |> <$> ~@" fontpreview-ueberzug
 ```